iceberg-project/Seals/README.md

 $ module load cuda                 # load parallel computing architecture, as before.
 $ module load python3              # load correct python version, as before.
 $ source seals_env/bin/activate    # activate your environment, no need to create a new environment because the Seals tools are installed and isolated here.
-[iceberg_seals] $ iceberg_seals.detect --help  # this will display a help screen of available usage and parameters.
+[iceberg_seals] $ iceberg_seals.predicting --help  # this will display a help screen of available usage and parameters.
 ```
 ## Prediction
 - Download a pre-trained model at: https://github.com/iceberg-project/Seals/tree/master/models/Heatmap-Cnt/UnetCntWRN/UnetCntWRN_ts-vanilla.tar